SNL Gives The Women Of Congress The 'Charlie's Angels' Treatment

-SNL's "Women Of Congress" Sketch Celebrates The Future Of Politics With 70's Flair
+The 'SNL' "Women Of Congress" Sketch Parodies 'Charlie's Angels' For A Celebration Of Female Politicians

-SNL is currently television's primary source of political satire, which often looks for laughs in the most dour and depressing circumstances.
-However, SNL's "Women Of Congress" sketch from the February 9 episode celebrates some of the most inspirational figures in American government today by scoring them with a funky soundtrack and giving them an introduction sequence reminiscent of the original run of Charlie's Angels.
-The sketch is a who's who of the many women who brought moments of lightness and levity during the occasionally gruelling State Of The Union address that aired earlier in the week.
-In the sketch, the woman are dressed in a variety of all-white outfits that they wore for the State Of The Union — or, as the sketch says "they wear white, but they're not all white and we love that."
+When it comes to political satire, Saturday Night Live often looks for laughs in the most dour and depressing circumstances.
+However, the SNL "Women Of Congress" sketch from the Feb.
+9 episode celebrates female politicians in triumphant and uplifting way: by parodying Charlie's Angels.
+The sketch was a who's who of the many women who brought moments of lightness and levity to the occasionally grueling State Of The Union address that aired earlier in the week.
+In it, the women are dressed in a variety of all-white outfits that they wore for the State Of The Union — or, as the sketch says "they wear white, but they're not all white and we love that."

 The sketch then becomes a parade of impressions from all of SNL's female cast members as well as the show's host, Halsey, featuring a mix of familiar impressions that the cast members have been perfecting for some time as well as a variety of brand new impressions.
 The sketch's familiar impressions came in the form of Kate McKinnon's Nancy "Madame Clap Back" Pelosi which has been a recurring character on the show for some time, as well as the latest appearance of Melissa Villaseñor's impression of Alexandria "I Say What I Meme" Ocasio-Cortez and Leslie Jones reprising her impression of Maxine "Don't Go Chasing" Waters.
 However, the sketch quickly breezed past these familiar figures to give the spotlight to showcase some of the new Congresswomen that captured the eye of America following the 2018 election.